 What is a pension?

-The idea is actually pretty straightforward.
-Most people don’t want to work forever, so you need to save throughout your working life to build up enough money for later life.
+Most people don’t want to work forever, so you need to save throughout your working life to build up enough money for life after work.

 Pensions have been around for about a century.
 They used to be funded primarily by the government and (later on) by employers when life expectancy was lower and therefore people’s retirements were relatively short.
-Thanks to medical progress, most people are now living longer.
-But that also means your retirement could last many years, and there is only so much the state and businesses can pay in.
+With people are now living longer and retirement lasting many years, there’s only so much the state and businesses are willing to pay in.

-Today, the state pension is only a small part of most people’s retirement income and private employers contribute much less to workplace pensions (though some public-sector workers can still get a generous deal).
+Today, the state pension is only a small part of most people’s retirement income and most private employers contribute a small amount to workplace pensions (though some public-sector workers can still get a generous deal).

 How does a pension work?